 High-Efficiency Particulate Air (HEPA) cleaners help scrub indoor air to remove airborne waste.
 Sometimes these air cleaners combine filtration methods using HEPA in parallel with activated carbon filters, UV lights, and sometimes ionizers to further clean the air.

 Absolutely, but only when used in conjunction with other cleaning methods.
 HEPA air filters are highly effective at removing airborne particles that tend to irritate allergies, but that’s just one step in the battle against indoor air contaminants.
-Like all things airborne, many heavier components will settle on the ground, rather than staying suspended in the air.
-It’s important to thoroughly clean floors, especially carpets, bedding, and curtains as these surfaces can retain pollutants.
+Like all things airborne, many heavier components will settle on the ground, rather than stay suspended in the air.
+It’s important to thoroughly clean floors, especially carpets, bedding, and curtains, as these surfaces can retain pollutants.

 Some vacuum cleaners have HEPA filters designed to contain these particles, so a good regime would be to use a HEPA air purifier in unison with a HEPA-grade vacuum cleaner.
-Other steps can be taken to increase allergen reduction in the home including keeping pets outside, smoking outside, washing bedding frequently, replacing carpets with hardwoods or tile, and covering mattresses with plastic covers.
+Other steps can be taken to increase allergen reduction in the home, including keeping pets outside, smoking outside, washing bedding frequently, replacing carpets with hardwoods or tile, and covering mattresses with plastic covers.

 A home air purifier for mold, pollen, dust, smoke, and spores can be extremely effective at improving indoor air quality, but only if used properly and in conjunction with other steps to improve your home’s air.